Virginia got rid of the popcorn on every ceiling in her house— about 2000 square feet of ceilings—with this plaster

 6. Colors: If you use something other than white on the ceiling, you will need to use a lot of paint to cover it.
 I've used white, beige, and light mustard yellow.
 These all look great, but I would probably stick to a white if possible.

 Using this method is probably one of the cheapest ways to get rid of popcorn.
 The plaster knives, trays, and plastic covers cost less than $30 and lasted me throughout the project.
 I did throw the plaster tray away when I finished (in celebration!) but I still have the knife.
 Of course, you will also need a good stepladder.
 Mine got covered with compound during the project, but it still works just fine.

 Your primary cost is the joint compound.
-The amount of joint compound you use depends on how thick you apply it to a ceiling, but one 8’ by 10’ room uses about four to five 3.5 gallon boxes.
+The amount you use depends on how thick you apply it, but one 8’ by 10’ room uses about four to five 3.5 gallon boxes.
 I bought lightweight, which is a little bit more expensive, but still under $10 a box.
 That makes the entire project cost under $40-50 for a bedroom.
 I didn't keep track of all my costs, but I would estimate that I did the 2000 square feet of ceilings in our home for about $300.
 Truthfully, the biggest cost in this project is time and effort.

 How Long Does This Project Take?